arbenson/fast-matmul/README.md

 --------
 Austin R. Benson and Grey Ballard

-The codes here are implementations of fast matrix multiplication algorithms.
+This software contains implementations of fast matrix multiplication algorithms for sequential and shared memory.

 Building examples
 --------
-Some simple fast algorithm examples are located in the `examples` directory.
+Some simple codes that use the fast algorithms are in the `examples` directory.
+For example, you can build and run the (4, 3, 3) algorithm:

+	make fast433
+	./out/fast433

 Building benchmarks
 --------